In an online world full of dense content and endless links, it’s not surprising that phishing and ransomware are on the rise.

 Employees of all organisations should be extra wary of opening attachments or clicking links in emails sent from untrusted sources, and always check the URL in the address bar before moving ahead with any form of login process.

-The tactic utilises phishing emails to deliver a message warning the recipient that an attempt to login to their account from a location they have not used before has been blocked and they should click a link to verify their email address.
+The tactic uses phishing emails to deliver a message warning the recipient that an attempt to login to their account from a location they have not used before has been blocked and they should click a link to verify their email address.
 Once clicked, the site displays a countdown clock ticking down from an hour, where the user must enter their username and password to “validate” their account before the countdown hits zero, otherwise it will be deleted.

 This sense of urgency is what plays on the victim’s vulnerabilities as they are left in a position of panic, where they are likely to follow the instructions, even though there is no certainty the account will be deleted at all.

 If the user targeted by the phishing email enters their login credentials, the site either claims they have used the wrong password or it says the login details are accepted, before redirecting them back to their company home page.
-In either case, the result is the same – the adversary steals the username and password to utilise in future attacks.
+In either case, the result is the same – the adversary steals the username and password to use in future attacks.

 Keep up to date with the latest trends by signing up to our email newsletter and circulate security best practices within your organisation.